niklas-heer/nheer.io/content/posts/2019/2019-10-31_using-hugo-env.en.md

 {{< figure src="/assets/images/2019/2019-11-01_draft.png" >}}

-I'm using hugo for my blog and I wanted to find a way in which I can view drafts while developing, but hide them on the deployed site.
+I'm using Hugo for my blog and I wanted to find a way in which I can view drafts while developing, but hide them on the deployed site.

 Luckily `hugo` has a mechanism for that.
 It is a combination of features.
 First you need to set up a config directory instead of only a config file like `config.toml`.
 The docs [hugo docs](https://gohugo.io/getting-started/configuration/#configuration-directory) give you a good overview of what to do.
 I choose a very simple setup for now: